theo978/SDFPP-2025/README.md

 **Deployment:** Not required — site must run locally in browser
 **Submission Includes:**
 - A link to your GitHub repo
-- A screen recording of your presentation (5–8 minutes)
+- A screen recording of your presentation (5–10 minutes)
 - A complete README (you’re reading it!)

+ 🎨Link to Figma Reference File: https://www.figma.com/design/fM2tutgIH0k1SrNir4MVe3/SDF-Resume-Project-STUDENT-REFERENCE-FILE?node-id=0-1&t=yGSXI1yv4AgjKBvA-1

 ---